monkesearch/monkeSearch/src/technical.md

 ### Enhanced Query Understanding (major upgrade)
 - [ ] Fuzzy matching for keywords
 - [ ] Semantic tag extraction and indexing
-- [ ] Prioritizing a specific filetype if it's included in the prompt.
+- [x] ✅ Implemented via is_specific flag: Prioritizing a specific filetype if it's included in the prompt.
 (If someone searches for python files, show only python files instead of stepping up in the UTI hierarchy and showing all the `public.shell-script` files.)

 ### Additional Metadata
 - [ ] Source identification (files from Google Drive, downloads, etc.)